Updated: March 2026

 If you want these habits to hold beyond December, they need to live inside a budgeting and savings framework that runs year-round, not just during the last week of December when the urgency is highest.

-CFPB — How to Create a Budget and Stick With It
+CFPB -- How to Create a Budget and Stick With It -- Consumer guidance on building and maintaining a budget through year-end and into the new year.

-CFPB — Save and Invest: Consumer Tools and Guidance
+CFPB -- Save and Invest: Consumer Tools and Guidance -- Tools for building savings habits and understanding year-end financial decisions.

 Frequently Asked Questions